 Last week I had the chance to judge in the Ukraine-UK Startup Competition in Kyiv.
 There were 10 brilliant startups pitching their ideas, yet while listening to them I suddenly found myself thinking that if I stood in their shoes, I would never present my business the way they did.
 Here’s why.

 Together with other members of the jury, we selected 10 out of 50 Ukrainian startups that had to pitch in the final event of the competition.
 To be honest, this was my first experience as a judge and I was greatly pleased to receive an invitation for this role.
 Even though the selection of best businesses appeared to be a challenging task, it was exceptionally delightful for me to watch these 10 startups doing a great job with their pitches.
-At that moment I felt a sense of pride and honor for the Ukrainian tech industry.
+At that moment I felt a sense of pride and honour for the Ukrainian tech industry.

 Each year our national software developers are showing even more amazing results on the international arena.
 There are over 160k tech specialists in Ukraine who are working on IT products for global companies and make innovations happen.
-Ukrainian developers are thought to be skillful, creative, and professional – and the 10 startups only proved that!
+Ukrainian developers are thought to be skilful, creative, and professional – and the 10 startups only proved that!
 Apart from qualitative tech products, most of the participants also demonstrated good public speaking and sales skills, which could not but please me and the other judges.

 However, as an outsider, I happened to notice some critical points which were also recognized by other judges.
 So, what could be done better to win?

-Many startup teams did not take into account the jury’s background.
+Many startup teams did not take into account the jury’s background

 First of all, it seemed to me that some pitches were lacking personalization and engagement with the audience.
 Study the profiles of those who you are going to pitch for and add some catchy details to your presentation.
 I would also recommend that you conduct some research and find out more about the jury’s professional interests, what they are currently working on, and how influential they are.
 This information can be put to good use in order to anticipate some unusual questions or target your speech.
 For instance, some judges are inspired by mission-driven teams who are eager to make a social impact, whereas others are more interested in young startups which are only at the stage of introducing prototypes.
 As an example, I want to mention some of the winners of the Ukraine-UK Startup Competition – a social startup RAWR, which offers smart pet collars, and Whooshi, a startup which has just developed a prototype of its portable sound amplifier.

-Take advantage of the evaluation criteria.
+Take advantage of the evaluation criteria

 As a startupper, you might agree that it is important to have “a card up your sleeve”.
 Try to assess yourself according to the available judging criteria and alter your pitching performance if needed.
 In this way, the presentation will score the highest mark and your team will move halfway to success.
 This is your key weapon in delivering the most effective pitch.

-Some participants just did not know what they would do in London.
+Some participants just did not know what they would do in London

 This fact came as a surprise to me and my colleagues.
 We agreed that this point was decisive in our choice of the winners.
 The Ukraine-UK Startup Competition was organized by Minibar Labs – the biggest IT community in London.
 This company offers really great opportunities for startups in Great Britain, and it is a fatal mistake to skip this fact when performing at the final judging event.